Weighing yourself is one of the worst ways to feel good about yourself or get a handle on stress eating.

 Self-compassion helps you to understand where you are, what you need and the confidence to move forward.

-My second to the last question – how much does the scale pull you out of living an intentional life and drops you back into a disconnected relationship with yourself where stress eating is the norm?
+My second to the last question – how much does the scale pull you out of living an intentional life and drop you back into a disconnected relationship with yourself where stress eating is the norm?
 It’s a big question.